romantomjak/ansible-roles/README.md

 ---

-I'm following the philosophy that each role should *just work* without changing any of the arguments and while it's great for playing around, you shouldn't run this role in production without checking out the `<role>/defaults/main.yml` as that's where I describe what can be customized.
+I'm following the philosophy that each role should *just work* without changing any of the arguments and while it's great for playing around, you shouldn't run this role in production without checking out the `<role>/defaults/main.yml` and `<role>/README.md` as that's where I describe what can be customized and offer advice and sample playbooks.

 ## How to use this